bertilmuth/poem-hexagon/README.md

 # introduction
 [![Build Status](https://travis-ci.org/bertilmuth/poem-hexagon.svg?branch=master)](https://travis-ci.org/bertilmuth/poem-hexagon)

-A simple example for a hexagonal architecture, using requirements as code.
+A simple example for a clean hexagonal architecture.
 It contains a use case model and command handlers that control the flow of the application.
 Check out the class comments for details.